mawunyodm/Computational-Mathematics/README.md

 Lectures in Computational Mathematics using Sage Computer Algebra System.

-The aim of the course is to develop computational algebraic methods to find exactsolutions to nonlinear systems of equations.
+The aim of the course is to develop computational algebraic methods to find exact solutions to nonlinear systems of equations.
 The principal topics include:
 <ul>
   <li> Introduction to Python and Sage.</li>
   <li> Factorization and irreducibility test algorithms.</li>